digitalcredentials/credential-status-manager-git/README.md

 5. Click the plus icon in the top-right corner of the screen and click *New project/repository*
 6. Configure a **blank private** repository for the credential status metadata repository \* that is owned by your account \*

-**\*Note:** The names you choose for the credential status repository, credential status metadata repository, and owner account, along with their IDs (which can be found at the main view for the repository/group), should be passed in respectively as `repoName` (ID: `repoId`), `metaRepoName` (ID: `metaRepoId`), and `repoOwnerName` in invocations of `createStatusManager`.
+**\*Note:** The names you choose for the owner account, credential status repository, and credential status metadata repository, along with their IDs (which can be found at the main view for the repository/group), should be passed in respectively as `ownerAccountName`, `repoName` (ID: `repoId`), and `metaRepoName` (ID: `metaRepoId`) in invocations of `createStatusManager`.
 When you create these repositories, be sure not to add any files (including common default files like `.gitignore`, `README.md`, or `LICENSE`).

 ### Generate access tokens

 **GitHub**
-1. Login to GitHub as an authorized member/representative of the owner account (`repoOwnerName`)
+1. Login to GitHub as an authorized member/representative of the owner account (`ownerAccountName`)
 2. Click on your profile dropdown icon in the top-right corner of the screen
 3. Select the *Settings* tab
 4. Select the *Developer settings* tab toward the bottom of the left navigation panel